WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 op:cms                uid:3999 gid:3999,true username:cms_oidc
 ```

-Be wery careful how you map WLCG JWT token indentity and when you support also X.509 voms proxies.
-Most probably it'll be necessary to very carefully add additional ACLs to your VO (sub)directories or rely on dCache ownership inheritance from the parent directory.
+Be careful how you map WLCG JWT token indentity when you support also X.509 voms proxies and your dCache rely on ACLs for VO (sub)directories.
+WLCG JWT tokens allows access based on [scope or group authorization](https://github.com/WLCG-AuthZ-WG/common-jwt-profile/blob/master/profile.md#authorization) and specific requirements wre not considered in the simple mentioned above.
+The following sections provide some ideas to consider.

 ### dCache 8.2/9.2 configuration
 These dCache versions comes with important updates.

-1. WLCG JWT profile support integrated in "oidc" gPlazma plugin
-2. Support for access with tokens with roots:// protocol on same port 1094
+1. dCache 8.2 comes with WLCG JWT profile support integrated in "oidc" gPlazma plugin and `root://` + `roots://` protocol configured on the same port
-3. Starting with 8.2.7 preferred authorization plugin is set to ZTN and we can simply rely on BEARER_TOKEN variable
+2. Starting with 8.2.7 preferred authorization plugin is set to ZTN and we can simply rely on BEARER_TOKEN variable
-4. Symlinks properly handled since 8.2.22 (minimal version usable by LHC experiments, but with special configuration for tokens)
+3. Symlinks properly handled since 8.2.22
-5. WLCG JWT explicit authorization implemented in 8.2.32 and 9.2.0 (needs special workaround in IAM token issuer configuration - available e.g. in ATLAS IAM)
+4. WLCG JWT explicit authorization implemented in 8.2.32 and 9.2.0 (needs workaround in IAM token issuer)
-6. Recommended for WLCG experiments are 8.2.35+ and 9.2.3+
+5. Recommended for WLCG experiments are 8.2.35+ and 9.2.3+ (versions older than 8.2.22 can't be used with WLCG JWT tokens)

 Following minimal configuration adds support to access files with WLCG JWL tokens
 ```